 Five focus areas for turning uncertainty into opportunity

-The question of how to prepare for a recession is top of mind for executives.
+The question of how to prepare for a recession is top of mind for executives, especially with recent fluctuations in the stock market and concerns about a potential downturn.
+With market changes being more volatile than ever, readiness is imperative.
 Research on recession readiness suggests companies that strike a balance between cost-cutting measures and investments in future growth are likely to emerge strongest from the economic turmoil.
 Adopting this balanced approach to recession planning and response not only aids in pursuing efficiencies, but also helps preserve workforce morale and employee confidence, both of which are critical to maintaining productivity and the bottom line.

 As you prepare your business for a recession, we recommend incorporating a balanced mix of these five strategies.